Rakosel/BilSrvStation-Server/README.rst

 Purpose
 -------

-$project will solve your problem of where to start with documentation on auto-installation of a ready-made server, by providing a basic explanation of how to do it easily.
+:project: will solve your problem of where to start with documentation on auto-installation of a ready-made server, by providing a basic explanation of how to do it easily.